stian-git/tng-mod-graphcomment/readme.md

 ## Known issues:
 - Browser console may show some GraphComment API-errors.
 These seem to be unimportant and happens on pages without TNG too.
 Most annoying message have been reported to Graphcomment.
 Commenting works even when these errors occurs.

+- Link directly from the GraphComment Admin page to the person or media containing the comment do not work, but you should be able to identify the thread.